swcarpentry/r-novice-gapminder/04-data-structures-part1.md

 ~~~

+The `read.csv` function is used for reading in tabular data stored in a text file where the columns of data are delimited by commas (csv = comma separated values).
+Tabs are also commonly used to separated colums - if your data are in this format you can use the function `read.delim`.
+If the columns in your data are delimited by a character other than commas or tabs, you can use the more general and flexible `read.table` function.

-We can begin exploring our dataset right away, pulling out columns and rows via the following:
+We can begin exploring our dataset right away, pulling out columns by specifying them using the `$` operator:

 ~~~{.r}